micmejia/bible-dump/AMPC/Genesis/Gen 15.md

-After these things, the word of the Lord came to Abram in a vision, saying, Fear not, Abram, I am your [^a]Shield, your abundant compensation, _and_ your reward shall be exceedingly great.
+After these things, the word of the Lord came to Abram in a vision, saying, Fear not, Abram, I am your Shield, your abundant compensation, _and_ your reward shall be exceedingly great.